Coronavirus (COVID-19) and chordoma

 - Doctors from all disciplines, including surgeons and oncologists, could be required to provide care to COVID-19 patients

-- Surgeries that are considered elective may be postponed due to a number of factors, including social distancing restrictions and shortage of available medical staff or medical supplies
+- Surgeries that are considered elective may be postponed due to a number of factors, including social distancing restrictions and shortage of available medical staff or medical supplies.
+Most surgeries involving chordoma tumors would not be considered elective, but they may have to go through an approval process.

 If you are currently receiving treatment, talk with your healthcare provider(s) about what would happen in the event you are unable to continue receiving care at that facility for a period of time.